openpnp/openpnp/Setup-and-Calibration:-Feeders.md

   See [[BlindsFeeder]]'s page for more information and help.

 * **ReferenceDragFeeder**: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
 Basic vision for part center detection is also supported.

 * **ReferenceLeverFeeder**: A feeder where a lever is pushed by an Actuator, typically the head, to advance the tape.
 All part pitches are supported with multiple lever presses as required.

-* **ReferencePushPullFeeder**: A feeder where an elaborate motion can be used to advance the tape mechanically.
-Any feeder requiring any type of mechanical actuation (lever, knob, push, drag, etc. pp.) is supported.
-The motion can be independent of the pick motion and it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
-The feeder features OCR part label recognition, optimized vision calibration, elaborate auto-learning, one-click auto-setup, OCR based feeder row discovery and more.
+* **ReferencePushPullFeeder**: A feeder where an elaborate 5-point motion can be used to advance the tape mechanically.
+With Vision and OCR support.
+Many feeder designs requiring mechanical actuation (lever, knob, push, drag, etc. pp.) are supported.
+The actuation can be independent of the pick motion and it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
+The feeder features OCR part label recognition, optimized vision calibration, elaborate auto-learning, one-click auto-setup, OCR based feeders-in-a-row discovery and more.

   See [[ReferencePushPullFeeder]]'s page for more information and help.